vladlpavlov/persidict/README.md

 where multiple instances of a program run concurrently across many machines.

 ## Usage
-Class 'FileDirDict' is a persistent dictionary that stores its content in a folder on a disk.
+Class `FileDirDict` is a persistent dictionary that stores its content in a folder on a disk.

     from persidict import FileDirDict